Thomas F. Sullivan

-Thomas F. Sullivan (February 25, 1878 – August 27, 1957) was an American government official who served as commissioner of the Boston Police Department and chairman of the city's transit department.
+Thomas F. Sullivan (February 25, 1878 – August 27, 1957) was an American government official who served as commissioner of the Boston Police Department, chairman of the city's transit department, commissioner of public works for the city, and, briefly, as Acting Commissioner of the Boston Fire Department.

 Early life

 Sullivan was born on February 25, 1878, in South Boston.
 He graduated from The English High School in 1895.
 During the Spanish–American War he served as a sergeant in Cuba with the 9th Regiment Massachusetts Volunteer Infantry.
 He remained with the 9th Regiment until 1913, when he retired with the rank of major.
 During World War I he was colonel of the Tenth Infantry regiment of the Massachusetts National Guard.

 Boston Elevated Railway

 Sullivan began his transit career as a clerk for the New York and New England Railroad.
 In 1898, he joined the Boston Elevated Railway's road construction office.
 In 1912 he was made roadmaster of the service lines.
 He was later promoted to assistant superintendent of tracks.